In this guide

 - Can I bet on sports through prediction markets?

 - Absolutely.
-PolyGram operates active markets covering Super Bowl matchups, NBA Championship contenders, FIFA World Cup outcomes, and significant sporting competitions across the globe.
+PolyGram operates liquid markets covering Super Bowl forecasts, NBA Championship outcomes, FIFA World Cup results, and numerous international sporting competitions.

 - Do prediction markets have point spreads?

-- Prediction markets generally structure queries as binary propositions ("Will Team X emerge victorious?") instead of spread-based wagering.
-This framework generates distinct trading mechanics better aligned with sophisticated forecasters.
+- Prediction markets generally structure queries as yes-or-no propositions ("Will Team X finish first?") rather than margin-based wagers.
+This structure generates distinct trading patterns better suited to disciplined forecasters.

 - Is the expected value better on prediction markets?

-- For experienced forecasters, absolutely.
-The absence of structural vig, freedom from account restrictions, and access to mispriced opportunities within your area of knowledge all support superior EV accumulation.
+- Among skilled forecasters, absolutely.
+The absence of structural vig, freedom from account restrictions, and capacity to locate mispriced opportunities within your knowledge base collectively yield superior expected returns across extended timeframes.